Hashtag Web3 Logo

 Formal Verification vs. Audits

-• Formal Verification is excellent at catching deep, mathematical, and state-related bugs that are hard for a human to spot.
-It provides a much higher degree of certainty about specific, defined properties.
+• Formal Verification effectively uncovers deep mathematical and state-related bugs challenging for human auditors to spot.
+It provides a higher degree of certainty regarding specific, defined properties.

-The most secure protocols in DeFi use both.
-They undergo multiple traditional audits and have a comprehensive formal verification specification.
+The most secure protocols in DeFi incorporate both strategies.
+They undergo multiple traditional audits and maintain a thorough formal verification process.

 The Future of Smart Contract Security